Monday, April 1, 2013

 Combine cream cheese, 2 tablespoons butter and pepper.
 Add chicken and mushrooms and set aside.Mix crumb stuffing and walnuts together and set aside.

-Melt 6 tablespoons butter in saucepan.
+Melt 6 tablespoons butter.

 Separate rolls, stretch a little bigger.
 Take 1/4 cup of chicken mixture and put in roll.
 Make into a ball and seal edges well.
 Roll in butter and then into stuffing nut mixture.
 Bake at 375 degrees for 15-20 minutes.
 Top with chicken gravy (cream of chicken soup).